EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Experiments

 \section{Experiments}

-Building upon the methodological foundations established for EERO, this section seeks to empirically substantiate the approach.
-We initiate with an exploration of a single-head EERO within the ResNet-18 architecture, employing the CIFAR dataset.
-The scope then broadens to encapsulate the multi-head EERO variant, tested against the more recent ConvNext and MSDNet architectures on the expansive ImageNet dataset.
-Those experiments validate our theory and demonstrate the scalability of EERO across diverse neural network configurations.
+Building upon the methodological foundations established for EERO, this section seeks to empirically substantiate our approach on ImageNet dataset with the ConvNext and MSDNet network architectures.
+We also compare our EERO approach with MSDNet strategy to compute the exit thresholds.
+Those experiments\footnote{All computations are run on a server with an Intel(R) Xeon(R) Gold 5120 CPU and a Tesla V100 GPU with 32GB of Vram and 64GB of RAM.
+Code associated with paper can be found in repository here : \url{https://github.com/FlorianVal/Early-Exit-With-Reject-Option}} validate our theory and demonstrate the scalability of EERO across diverse neural network configurations.